CaZual-T/CZT-Mod-Manager/README.md

 - Enter the selected mods corresponding nexus url.
 - Select checkbox next to mod, click save data button.
 - To check for updates simply select the mod, click check for updates.
 This will also update the version number in the LATEST column.

+# Plugins (BETA)
+- Place plugins in:
+  - CZT Mod Manager/plugins/executables
+  - CZT Mod Manager/plugins/scripts
+    - Press F3 to load.
+    - Once a script plugin is loaded , it will persistently run @ start if available (remove the plugin from the plugins folder to disable it)

 # Other Features:
 ### - Disabled/Restore Mods